-- a) The CoD receives proposals for development or review of an existing one from various sources (staff, industry, any other). - b) The CoD convenes a DAB which analyses the received proposals and determines the rationale for a comprehensive development and review. - c) The DAB determines the stakeholders request and informs them of the decision. - d) The DAB constitutes a Departmental Curriculum Development and Review Committee (DCDRC) and initiates the review/development process.
+- a) The CoD receives proposals for development or review of an existing one from various sources (staff, industry, any other). - b) The CoD convenes a DAB which analyses the received proposals and determines the rationale for a comprehensive development and review. - c) The DAB determines the stakeholders request and informs them of the decision. - d) The DAB constitutes a Departmental Curriculum Development and Review Committee (DCDRC) and initiates the review/development process. - e) The DCDRC prepares a memorandum outlining the suggested content and structure of new curricula or revisions to the existing ones, together with a zero-draft based on Commission for University Education (CUE) guidelines and standards and presents these to the CoD.

-- e) The DCDRC prepares a memorandum outlining the suggested content and structure of new curricula or revisions to the existing ones, together with a zero-draft based on Commission for University Education (CUE) guidelines and standards and presents these to the CoD. - f) The DCDRC presents the memorandum and zero draft of the new curriculum or revisions to the DAB for consideration and approval. - g) The DAB forwards the draft curriculum to the FAB for consideration. - h) The DAB invites stakeholders to assess the draft curriculum and give their input. - i) The DCDRC collates and considers the views from the stakeholders' forum and integrates them into the draft curriculum. - j) The Faculty Academic Board (FAB) considers, analyses and adopts the draft curriculum and forwards, together with FAB minutes, to the Deans' Committee. - k) The Deans' Committee considers, analyses the draft curriculum and makes recommendation(s) to the Senate for deliberation. - 1) The Senate analyses the curriculum and gives its recommendation(s) for further incorporation by the DCDRC. - m) Upon Senate approval, the curriculum is submitted to CUE for consideration of accreditation. - n) Upon CUE accreditation, the Curriculum becomes operational.
+- f) The DCDRC presents the memorandum and zero draft of the new curriculum or revisions to the DAB for consideration and approval. - g) The DAB forwards the draft curriculum to the SAB for consideration. - h) The DAB invites stakeholders to assess the draft curriculum and give their input. - i) The DCDRC collates and considers the views from the stakeholders' forum and integrates them into the draft curriculum. - j) The School Academic Board (SAB) considers, analyses and adopts the draft curriculum. - k) The Faculty Academic Board (FAB) considers, analyses and adopts the draft curriculum and forwards, together with FAB minutes, to the Deans' Committee. - I) The Deans' Committee considers, analyses the draft curriculum and makes recommendation(s) to the Senate for deliberation. - m) The Senate analyses the curriculum and gives its recommendation(s) for further incorporation by the DCDRC. - n) Upon Senate approval, the curriculum is submitted to CUE for consideration of accreditation. - o) Upon CUE accreditation, the Curriculum becomes operational.

 Document: STUDENT ADMISSION AND REGISTRATION

 Doc.
-Number: TU-K/AC/SOP/0054
+Number: TU-K/AC/SOP/0052

-Date of Issue: MARCH 2024 Version No: 01
+Date of Issue: JUNE 2018 Version No: 00

 Issued By: MANAGEMENT REPRESENTATIVE Authorised By: VICE-CHANCELLOR

-3.2 PROCEDURE FOR STUDENT ADMISSION AND REGISTRATION (TU-K/AC/SOP/0054)
+3.2 PROCEDURE FOR STUDENT ADMISSION AND REGISTRATION (TU-K/AC/SOP/0052)